Join the Footballguys Daily Update

 Start your morning with our roundup of the most important stories in football - with the fantasy insight you need to make league-winning decisions.
 Delivered straight to your inbox, 100% free.

-Among the quarterbacks, there are three types of waiver options: those moving up this week, veteran backups, and potential young players with future roles.
+Among the quarterbacks, there are two types of waiver options: those moving up this week and veteran backups.

 Moving Up this Week